kamalexandre/PDF-Index-Creator/README.md

 # Navigate to the application directory
 cd pdf-index-creator

-# Create a virtual environment
+# Create a virtual environment (tested using Python 3.11.5)
 python -m venv PDF-Index-Creator

 # Activate the virtual environment